andmulLABS01/Bash/README.md

 # Bash
 Bash_scripts

-Here are my Bash Scripts for Kura Labs
+Here are my Bash scripts for Kura Labs.
+They are living work-in-progress scripts.